 -40% of net resources for five children

 If you are the parent of more than five children, you can expect to pay no less than 40% but no more than 50% of your total net resources in monthly child support.
-The most frequently used word from this past section was “net resources”.
+This last section's most frequently used word was "net resources."
 What exactly does this term refer to?

-Net resources, for the purposes of calculating a person’s child support obligation, includes salary, overtime, tips, commissions, bonuses, self employment income, retirement benefits and even unemployment benefits.
-From these sources of income, social security taxes, federal income taxes and health insurance costs for the child(ren) will be subtracted in order to arrive at your net resources.
+To calculate a person's child support obligation, Net resources include salary, overtime, tips, commissions, bonuses, self-employment income, retirement benefits, and even unemployment benefits.
+From these sources of income, social security taxes, federal income taxes, and health insurance costs for the child(ren) will be subtracted to arrive at your net resources.

-While I just laid out net resources as a concept in two sentences it is important to note that the calculation of this figure can be a much debated component of your divorce.
+While I just laid out net resources as a concept in two sentences, it is essential to note that the calculation of this figure can be a much-debated component of your divorce.
 This is especially true if either you or your spouse (whichever will be responsible for paying child support) has multiple sources of income.
-In this case, it is critical to have an attorney who is experienced in helping clients calculate child support based on multiple sources of income.
+In this case, it is critical to have an experienced attorney in helping clients calculate child support based on various sources of revenue.
 Whether you are attempting to increase or decrease a child support figure, having an attorney to assist can make a huge difference for you.

 How is child support paid?

-Wage withholding orders are typically filed along with the other “Closing” documents to your divorce.
-This wage withholding order identifies you as the paying parent responsible for child support and is sent to the court for the judge’s signature.
-Once received it will be forwarded to your employer and the amount of child support that you owe will be deducted on either a monthly or bi-monthly basis.
+Wage withholding orders are typically filed along with the other "Closing" documents to your divorce.
+This wage withholding order identifies you as the paying parent responsible for child support and is sent to the court for the judge's signature.
+Once received, it will be forwarded to your employer, and the amount of child support you owe will be deducted on either a monthly or bi-monthly basis.

-This is a good thing for both the paying spouse and the receiving spouse.
+This is good for both the paying spouse and the receiving spouse.
 The paying spouse does not have to worry about falling behind (supposing that you maintain employment) in paying child support.
-It’s one less thing to have to think about, basically.
-If your child’s other parent has a problem with the amount of child support that has been paid all you have to do is point to the ledger maintained by the Attorney General’s Office.
+It's one less thing to have to think about.
+If your child's other parent has a problem with the amount of child support that has been paid, all you have to do is point to the ledger maintained by the Attorney General's Office.
 The truth is in black and white.
-Instead of having to make payments directly to your ex spouse your payments will filter through the Child Support Disbursement Office for the Attorney General.
+Instead of making payments directly to your ex-spouse, your costs will filter through the Child Support Disbursement Office for the Attorney General.

-If you are the parent who receives child support, a wage withholding order keeps you from having to directly ask your ex-spouse for child support each month.
+If you are the parent who receives child support, a wage withholding order keeps you from having to ask your ex-spouse for child support each month directly.
 Furthermore, you will not be receiving partial or missed payments with an order in place.
-It is completely out of your spouse’s hands assuming that he or she maintains employment at the employer who holds the wage withholding order.
+It is entirely out of your spouse's hands assuming that they maintain employment at the employer who holds the wage withholding order.

-Likewise, if you have to take your ex-spouse back to court for an enforcement hearing regarding missed child support payments, all you and your attorney would have to do is access your child support payment records online and see just how far behind your ex spouse is.
-These causes of action are fairly straightforward as far as enforcement cases are concerned and the wage withholding order assists a great deal in this regard.
+Likewise, if you have to take your ex-spouse back to court for an enforcement hearing regarding missed child support payments, all you and your attorney would have to do is access your child support payment records online and see just how far behind your ex-spouse is.
+These causes of action are pretty straightforward as far as enforcement cases are concerned, and the wage withholding order assists a great deal in this regard.

 It is understandable to have questions regarding an important and complex subject like child support.
-If you find yourself wanting more information about child support please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-One our licensed family law attorneys is available six days a week to meet with you in a free of charge consultation.
-We can answer your questions and provide you with information about the services that our office can provide you with as a client of ours.
+If you want more information about child support, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+One of our licensed family law attorneys is available six days a week to meet with you in a free-of-charge consultation.
+We can answer your questions and provide you with information about our office's services as a client of ours.